yegor256/blog/_posts/2017/jun/2017-06-22-object-oriented-input-output-in-cactoos.md

 Now, we have to "touch" it.
 And we have to touch every single byte of it, in order to make sure they all are copied.
-If we just `read()` the first byte, only one byte will be copies to the file.
+If we just `read()` the first byte, only one byte will be copied to the file.
 The best way to touch them all is to calculate the size of the `tee` object, going byte by byte.
 We have an object for it, called [`LengthOfInput`](http://static.javadoc.io/org.cactoos/cactoos/0.2/org/cactoos/io/LengthOfInput.html).